 20:20 And he said, Thou shalt not go through.
 And Edom came out against him with much people, and with a strong hand.

-Israel turned back and stayed near but outside the border, of Canaan and Edom
+Israel turned back and stayed in the area but outside the border of Canaan and Edom

 20:21 Thus Edom refused to give Israel passage through his border: wherefore Israel turned away from him.
 20:22 And the children of Israel, even the whole congregation, journeyed from Kadesh, and came unto mount Hor.